Cooling Tower

 - Drift losses = typically 0.1 to 0.2% of water supply

-- Blowdown Loss = Evaporation Loss/(cycles-1)
+- Blowdown Loss = Evaporation Loss/(Cycles-1)

 - Total Losses = Evaporation Losses + Drift Losses + Blowdown Losses